Queen Elizabeth Country Park

 Distance: 2.7 km

-Terrain: Easy woodland paths
+Terrain: Mainly flat and even woodland paths

-Dogs: Yes, and they might like the dog agility course
+Dogs: Yes, and they might like the dog agility course!

 Refreshments: Juniper kiosk, café at the visitors centre, BBQ hire, picnics or even pizza oven hire!